KrzysztofGG/KrzysztofGG/README.md

 <HL>

  - :floppy_disk: I'm studying at AGH University of Science and Technology
- - 😎 I'm currently working on a few java projects a
+ - 😎 I'm currently working on a few java projects
  - 📗 Cureently studying basics of Machine Learning